New Home Buyer? Know Your Rights

 The FCRA covers the way in which homebuyers’ credit information is managed by the major credit bureaus.
 It also allows them to dispute and discrepancies they may find in their credit reports that may hinder them in the home buying process.
 The FCRA also permits consumers to obtain a free credit report from each of the three major credit bureaus every 12 months via www.annualcreditreport.com in order to properly manage their credit in preparation for the home buying process.

 Buying a home is a huge endeavor, and for the first-time homebuyer, it can be overwhelming.
 But the law is on your side.
 When purchasing your first home, you should know what your rights are before obtaining a loan and signing any documents relating to the property acquisition.
+There are other issues to consider when you buy your first home, especially when it’s a city problem like flooding of sewers.
+In case that happens, you need to contact a sewer attorney.
 If you need additional help, consider hiring a real estate lawyer to assist you.

 Written By Brad Denton